splunk/public-o11y-docs/gdi/private-connectivity/aws-privatelink.rst

 AWS PrivateLink availability and service name
 ==================================================

-See the following tables for information on the available AWS source account regions, AWS PrivateLink endpoint URLs and service names for each AWS region.
+See the following sections for information on the available AWS source account regions, AWS PrivateLink endpoint URLs and service names for each AWS region.

 .. _aws-source-regions: